 Lemon8: Visual Discovery With Purpose

-• Best For: Sustainable brands and company with impactful, visual content.
+- Best For: Sustainable brands and companies with impactful, visual content.

-High search interest from Singapore users, UK users, Netherlands users, and California users.
+Geologically, Lemon8 is showing high search interest from Singapore users, UK users, Netherlands users, and California users.
+If your business targets those locales, Lemon8 may be an excellent option for connecting to your audience.

 BeReal: Authenticity Over Aesthetics

-• Overview: The anti-content app using disposable camera vibes to promote once-a-day realness.
+- Overview: An anti-content app using disposable camera vibes to promote once-a-day realness.

-• Best For: Transparency-focused brands who want to show real day-to-day life.
+- Best For: Transparency-focused brands that want to show real day-to-day life.

 Substack Notes: Newsletter Meets Social Feed

-Though its year founded was a while ago, it’s currently experiencing a surge in popularity.
+Though its year of founding was a while ago, it’s currently experiencing a surge in popularity.
 As a small business, Substack notes will not fail you.
-It’s designed to help you grow naturally, builds a strong community, and lets you offer paid subscriptions.
-It can even be a new way for your business to make money.
+It’s designed to help you grow naturally, build a strong community, and let you offer paid subscriptions.
+Substack is ideal for long-form content, direct audience access, and building deep loyalty through newsletters and publications.

 Mastodon: Social Network Unfiltered